DylanCas/readme-genny/README.md

 ## Usage

-Launch with node index, then as you go through the prompts type your answer or select the best option.
-At the end, a readme.md document will be created.
+launch with npm index, follow the prompts and select the options that seem best suited for your project, then a new readme.md file will be created
 ## License

 This project is licensed under the MIT license.